 Afternoon tea is quintessentially British, so what better place to enjoy it in than Britain's capital city, London?
 Taking afternoon tea in the city is a very on-trend way to meet up with friends and a tasty alternative to coffee, brunch or lunch get-togethers.
 Tradition has it that Anna Duchess of Bedford introduced afternoon tea into London society in the early 19th century as a way of staving off hunger pangs in the long gap between breakfast and dinner.
 For many years, London afternoon tea has been the preserve of old fashioned hotels, but is now popping up across the city, in museums, theatres and even high in the sky.
-Londons young crowd are now embracing this tradition, so why dont you try it too?
+Londons young crowd are now embracing this tradition, so why not treat your favourite couple and let them experience afternoon tea for two?

 Keeping up the traditions - afternoon tea at The Ritz